scalalandio/chimney/docs/docs/cookbook.md

   - this is not a "flat" `sealed` hierarchy - `AddressBookType` wraps sealed hierarchy `AddressBookType.Value`, where each `case class` wraps the actual message

+!!! warning

+    This is the default output, there are 2 other (opt-in) possibilities described below!

 Meanwhile, we would like to extract it into a flat:

 !!! example